OcelotWalrus/F-15EX/aircraft/F-15/README.md

 - Added a "FLYUP", "FUEL", "NO RAD" and "LIMIT" warning displays on the HUD (with sounds)
 - Added the ability to customize the ripple count in the MPCD
 - Added the ability to specifically select a weapon in the HUD (not just type (MRM, SRM or Ground) but actual weapon types (manually choosing from AIM-120, AIM-7))
+- Implemented ripple release (from 1 to 4)